 Gratitude is a muscle you strengthen through daily use — an exercise, not an emotion.
-It’s not something you feel, but something you do.

-And like most things, the people who are best at it are the ones who do it even when they’re tired and worn out and don’t much feel like it.
+Like most things, the people who are best at it are the ones who do it even when they’re tired and worn out and don’t much feel like it.

-So what does this mean for you?
-I don’t know…
+What does this mean for you?

-If you do, you may surprise yourself.
+If you do decide to give thanks, you might surprise yourself.
 You may find, as others have, that the more you utter the words, “thank you,” the more gratitude pours out.

 Go be grateful

 Without prompting or pushing, find something to be thankful for.
-Speak it, and believe it.
-Then watch that gratitude muscle grow.
+Speak it, and believe it, then watch that gratitude muscle grow.